wavemaker/docs/learn/on-premise/disaster-recovery/Dehydration-and-Rehydration.md

 #### VMWARE ESXi and Hyper-V

 - Copy tar which was archived in the previous steps
-- Use the below steps for restore /wm-data using data.tar in Platform Instance,
+- Use the below steps for restore /wm-data using data.tar which was archived in previous steps in Platform Instance,

 ```bash
 bash wme-installer.sh --data-untar